Blackfell/blackfell.github.io/_posts/2021-02-05-NetGopher-New-Tool-Who-Dis.md

 ## Why not?

-Well this will only install ng in your local $GOPATH; additionally, the binary will be fairly large, compiled only for your OS.
+Well installing this way will only install ng in your local $GOPATH; additionally, the binary will be fairly large and compiled only for your OS.

-I wrote this version to use during CTFs meaning I want a smaller binary, preferably with multi-platform support, so... **grab a copy of all the [released binaries](https://github.com/Blackfell/ng/releases/tag/v0.1) instead**, which have been cross compileed and stripped down to ~ 2MB.
+I wrote this little application with CTFs in mind, meaning I want a smaller binary, preferably with multi-platform support, so... **grab a copy of all the [released binaries](https://github.com/Blackfell/ng/releases/tag/v0.1) instead**, which have been cross compileed and stripped down to ~ 2MB.

 # Examples